nikrays/zapret2/docs/manual.en.md

 A Lua instance can clone the current dissect, modify it, generate its own dissects, and [send](#receiving-and-sending-packets) them via C-side calls.
 The output of each instance is a verdict: `VERDICT_PASS` (do nothing with the current dissect), `VERDICT_MODIFY` (send the modified dissect content at the end of the processing chain), or `VERDICT_DROP` (drop the current dissect).
 Verdicts from all instances are aggregated: `MODIFY` overrides `PASS`, and `DROP` overrides both `PASS` and `MODIFY`.

-A Lua instance can opt out of receiving further packets for a flow in the in/out direction—this is known as [instance cutoff](#instance_cutoff).
+A Lua instance can opt out of receiving further packets for a flow in the in/out direction - this is known as [instance cutoff](#instance_cutoff).
-It can also disconnect the in/out direction of the current flow from all Lua processing—[lua cutoff](#lua_cutoff).
+It can also disconnect the in/out direction of the current flow from all Lua processing - [lua cutoff](#lua_cutoff).
-An instance can request the [cancellation](#execution-plan-cancel) of the entire subsequent chain of Lua instance calls for the current dissect.
+An instance can request the [cancellation](#execution_plan_cancel) of the entire subsequent chain of Lua instance calls for the current dissect.
 The instance making this decision takes on the role of coordinating further actions.
 Such an instance is called an **orchestrator**.
 It receives an [execution plan](#execution_plan) from the C code, which includes all profile filters and call parameters for all remaining instances.
 It then decides when and under what conditions to invoke them (or not) and whether to modify their parameters.
 This enables dynamic scenarios without modifying the core strategy code.
 Examples include [detecting](#success-and-failure-detection) resource blocking and [switching strategies](#circular) if the previous one failed.